EpistasisLab/ReBATE/README.md

 Of our two initial ReBATE software releases, this stand-alone version primarily focuses on improving run-time with the use of Cython.
 This code is most appropriate for more experienced users or those primarily interested in reducing analysis run time.

-We recommend scikit-learn users, Windows operating system users, beginners, or those looking for the most recent ReBATE developments to instead use our alternate [scikit-rebate](https://github.com/EpistasisLab/scikit-rebate) implementation.
+We recommend that scikit-learn users, Windows operating system users, beginners, or those looking for the most recent ReBATE developments to instead use our alternate [scikit-rebate](https://github.com/EpistasisLab/scikit-rebate) implementation.

 ## License
-Please see the [repository license](https://github.com/EpistasisLab/ReBATE/blob/master/LICENSE) for the licensing and usage information for scikit-rebate.
+Please see the [repository license](https://github.com/EpistasisLab/ReBATE/blob/master/LICENSE) for the licensing and usage information for ReBATE.
-Generally, we have licensed scikit-rebate to make it as widely usable as possible.
+Generally, we have licensed ReBATE to make it as widely usable as possible.

 ## Cython (Important Notice)
 NOTICE: As is, this code will not run on your local platform!
 Portions of this code have been optimized with Cython routines for code speedup.
 As a result, before being able to use